theflockers/release-service-bundles/tasks/create-product-sbom/README.md

 | ------------ | ----------------------------------------------------------------------- | -------- | ------------- |
 | dataJsonPath | Path to the JSON string of the merged data containing the release notes | No       | -             |

+## Changes in 0.2.0
+* Output directory path instead of a file path.

 ## Changes in 0.1.1
 * The release-service-utils image was updated to include a fix when generating name of product level SBOM - it should be based on "{product name} {product version}"